bereoff/cache-api-application/readme.md

     ```
       python3 -m venv .venv
     ```
-  - Depending on what OS you are using, will need a different way to activate you python virtual environt, in my case it's an OS  based on Linux.
+  - Depending on what OS you are using, you will need a different way to activate your python virtual environment.
+In my case it's a Linux OS.
     ```
       source <env_name>/bin/activate
     ```